 GST is included in the price for most purchases, and levies are included in fuel prices.
-This results in a system where correct compliance is straightforward and automatic for most taxpayers.
-Most tax controversy arises in relation to taxes whose collection relies on voluntary compliance by taxpayers, especially company and business taxpayers.
-Controversy arises from IR action to identify potential tax risks including risk reviews, audits and investigations.
+This results in a system where tax compliance is straightforward and automatic for most taxpayers.
+Most tax controversy arises where the collection of tax relies on voluntary compliance by taxpayers, especially company and business taxpayers.
+Controversy also arises from IR action to identify potential tax risks including risk reviews, audits and investigations.

 It is too early to say how BEPS initiatives will affect tax controversy.
-However, it is widely accepted that the new legislation is complex and likely to lead to an increase in compliance issues and costs.
+However, it is widely accepted that the legislation is complex and likely to lead to an increase in compliance issues and costs.
 Its complexities may well offer avenues for challenge.
 However, since being enacted there has been little activity by IR specifically applying these reforms.
-That is largely because for much of the last year, IR has been preoccupied with administering important element of the government’s COVID-19 response.
+This is largely because for much of the last few years, IR has been preoccupied with administering important elements of the government’s COVID-19 response.

 In most cases, a taxpayer does not need to pay a tax reassessment before being able to challenge it, although if a taxpayer is unsuccessful in a challenge, late payment penalties and interest will continue to be charged until payment.
 Where there is a risk of eventual non-payment, IR can require some or all of the tax to be paid.
 In some extreme cases, IR can apply to freeze assets pending the disposition of a pre-assessment dispute or a challenge.
 Before being able to challenge a default assessment (ie, an assessment raised in the absence of a tax return), both the relevant return and a notice of proposed adjustment must be filed to provide a threshold explanation of the taxpayer’s position.

 Criminal law consequences can arise from non-payment of tax.
 Civil disputes are normally suspended pending the outcome of criminal proceedings to preserve fair trial rights.
 In these proceedings, whether or not tax has been paid (albeit late) is an important factor in sentencing upon conviction.
 Criminal proceedings often, therefore, prompt payment even if civil liability has yet to be fully determined.
 If tax evasion charges are laid, this can adversely affect the extent to which IR can compromise over civil tax debt.

 IR applies its investigation resources carefully.
-Those resources are extensive, and IR’s forensic capabilities have been upgraded very substantially over a period of six years in which a new system called START (simplified tax and revenue technology) has been launched.
+Those resources are extensive, and IR’s forensic capabilities have been substantially upgraded over a period of seven years in which a new system called START (simplified tax and revenue technology) has been launched.

 IR uses increasingly sophisticated diagnostic tools to identify taxpayers for audit in each category, together with information from third parties such as banks and the oft-quoted anonymous “tip-off”.
 Public records, social media, business filings and advertising all contribute to “tax intelligence”.
 A poor compliance or payment history can increase the likelihood of an audit, and certain taxpayers and industries that are considered “high risk” because of their relative ease of suppressing income may be targeted more often.

 High net worth individuals and significant enterprises are a perennial target of IR.
-For these taxpayers, risk reviews and audit are more likely to be prompted by unusually complex structures, unorthodox financing transactions, uncertainty over compliance by controlled foreign companies and foreign trust structures, transfer pricing or BEPS issues.
+For these taxpayers, risk reviews and audits are more likely to be prompted by unusually complex structures, unorthodox financing transactions, uncertainty over compliance by controlled foreign companies and foreign trust structures, transfer pricing or BEPS issues.
 IR recently concluded a controversial survey of high net worth individuals’ effective tax rates with a view to future tax policy changes.
 With a general election looming in late 2023, this has fuelled further debate about the relative fairness of the tax system.

 IR does not need to give notice of an audit in order to require taxpayers to supply records.
 For example, IR officers can make unannounced visits to check payroll and GST records.
-Audits are often preceded by a "risk review", where IR requests information to review, with a view to assessing the risk of non-compliance.
+Audits are often preceded by a “risk review”, where IR requests information to review, with a view to assessing the risk of non-compliance.
 If a risk is detected, the taxpayer will be notified that an audit will commence.
 The formal notification of the commencement of an audit is an important step in relation to possible discounts from civil penalties that are available for voluntary disclosures.

 The length of audit depends on the issues and tax types involved, the records to be reviewed, the complexity of the taxpayer’s affairs, the quality of the taxpayer’s records and the co-operation of the taxpayer.
 Complicated audits may run for several years.

 As more taxpayers move to exclusively digital record-keeping, off-site audits have become more common.
 Taxpayers are often asked to provide digital information (including computer hard drives) as part of an initial information request.
 When IR makes unannounced visits to obtain records, computer hard drives are routinely copied, subject to steps being taken to protect material that could be subject to claims of legal professional privilege or tax advice non-disclosure (a parallel protection for accountants’ tax advice).
 The interrogation of such information, assisted by audit software, allows IR to target later information requests.

 While this shift to digital audits is underway, many audits are still carried out by exchange of paper documents.
 Sometimes, IR will still review information at a taxpayer’s premises for ease of communication and accessibility of documentation.
 The questioning of taxpayers may occur voluntarily or compulsorily, with different legal consequences applying in each case.
 Compulsory interviews will normally occur on IR premises and under oath.

-NZ has committed to the OECD’s Automatic Exchange of Information (AEOI) regime, and the Common Reporting Standard (CRS) came into effect in NZ on 1 July 2017.
+New Zealand has committed to the OECD’s Automatic Exchange of Information (AEOI) regime, and the Common Reporting Standard (CRS) came into effect in New Zealand on 1 July 2017.
 Affected banks and other financial institutions were expected to identify foreign tax residents and report their financial account information for the initial reporting period ending 31 March 2018, due to IR by 30 June 2018.

 The first exchange of information between the revenue authorities from reportable jurisdictions occurred on 30 September 2018.
 The new cross-border exchanges of information increased audit activity.
 IR has issued a number of risk review letters as a result of being advised that a New Zealand tax resident has an account overseas.
-These have led to voluntary disclosures, to pre-empt audits and reduce associated penalties.
+These have led to voluntary disclosures in order to pre-empt audits and reduce associated penalties.
+This process is ongoing.

 The following 12 points summarise some key considerations during a tax audit in New Zealand: